Paparazzi Price Hits $0.0003 on Exchanges (PAZZI)

 Paparazzi Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Paparazzi directly using U.S. dollars.
-Investors seeking to trade Paparazzi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as Paparazzi directly using US dollars.
+Investors seeking to acquire Paparazzi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Paparazzi using one of the exchanges listed above.

 Receive News & Updates for Paparazzi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Paparazzi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.